-Rumors suggested that Apple was planning to develop lightweight augmented reality glasses modeled on Google Glass.
-The glasses would overlay digital information on top of the real world, rather than providing an immersive virtual experience like the AR/VR headset.
-But Apple was unable to develop the necessary hardware to produce a lightweight wearable with the performance of an iPhone and sufficient battery life.
-Apple originally planned to launch Apple Glasses in 2023, then the project was pushed back to 2025.
+Rumor has it that Apple was planning to develop lightweight augmented reality glasses modeled on Google Glass.
+The glasses would overlay digital information over the real world, rather than offering an immersive virtual experience like an AR/VR headset.
+However, Apple was unable to develop the necessary hardware to produce a lightweight wearable with the performance of an iPhone and sufficient battery life.
+Apple originally planned to launch Apple Glasses in 2023, but then pushed the project back to 2025.
 But now the launch has been postponed "indefinitely."
 Apple has also scaled back work on the device, so Apple Glasses won't be coming to market anytime soon.

 “Apple Glasses” is no longer in focus